Remod-org/NoDecay/README.md

 The default configuration does **NOT** affect *Twig decay* but nullifies all damage on all other items.

+ **As for version 1.0.89** items can heal.
+Thanks to jozzo402 on github for the suggestion.

  **As of version 1.0.68** users can enable or disable NoDecay for their owned entities

  **As of version 1.0.34** you can optionally also check for the presence of a deployed tool cupboard.
 Set requireCupboard to true.
 This will check for an attached cupboard for building blocks and a nearby cupboard for entities.
 For entities, use "cupboardCheckEntity: true" and "cupboardRange: number" to configure how far the entities can be from a cupboard before they will decay.
 The default is 30 game meters (?), which may or may not be enough for your needs.
 Adjust as desired.